 The number of Americans with multiple sclerosis is approaching half a million, with 200 new cases diagnosed every week.
 The experienced team at South Valley Neurology can diagnose and develop a treatment plan for you since MS can present itself in different ways for each person.
-Call the offices in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
-You can also request an appointment online to learn more.
+To schedule an appointment, please call our office number 669-207-0046.

 A result of an autoimmune disorder, multiple sclerosis — typically abbreviated MS — results from the deterioration of the myelin sheath that coats nerve tissue.
 When the nerve is exposed due to the failure of myelin, unpredictable results can occur, as the signals delivered by the nerves are compromised.
 As the disease progresses, these unprotected nerves may become damaged and unable to perform their functions.